blu-base/unattended-debian-installer/README.md

 ```
 This will create the file `images/fully-unattended-install.iso`.

-The default logins are `root` with the password  `insecure`, `debian`, and
+The default logins accounts are `root`, `debian`, and `user2`, each with the
-`user2`, each with the password `insecure`.
-See in common task how to change
-these default passwords!
+password `insecure`.
+See in common task how to change these default passwords!

 ## On Debian host
 For a Debian host system, it is optional to create a docker container.
 However,